 The computer technology department at Westmoreland recognizes the changing nature of the computing profession and offers a wide range of programs and courses designed to prepare students for the challenges in the field of information technology.
 The Computer Technology AAS offers four options: programming, networking, technical support and web publishing.
-The diploma of computer technology is a shorter-term program that covers the fundamentals of computer technology.
-There are also several computer technology certificate programs that cover selected topics in depth.
+The diploma of computer technology is a shorter-term program that covers the fundamentals of computer technology certificate programs that cover selected topics in depth.